CodaGott/golang/functions/AdvancedFuntions.md

     }()

 The function above have been called immediately after declaration.
 It's called literal function, you can't make this type of function outside the main function as functions outside main needs a way to be identified "name".

+When you have a function inside a function that uses the value of the function it's inside of, it's known as a closure.